Civilizations embrace when the wind blows, Petra , Jordan

-There is a wild beauty to Petra, Jordan, both heavy and mournful, that shakes you.
-These canyons that stand as natural barriers, just north of Aqaba, became the capital of the Nabataeans, a Bedouin tribe that came from the depths of Arabia through these rocky passes to control the road of the caravans.
-People of the desert, the Nabataeans didn’t sow, didn’t plant and didn’t build houses.
-When they became rich and came in contact with near and distant civilizations, they wanted to embellish their capital with carvings of huge funerary monuments in the rock facades.
+There is a wild, almost mournful beauty to Petra, a gravity that shakes you to your core.
+These canyons, rising as natural fortresses just north of Aqaba, became the capital of the Nabataeans — a Bedouin people who emerged from the depths of Arabia, threading their way through these rocky corridors to command the caravan routes.
+Children of the desert, the Nabataeans neither sowed nor planted, nor did they build houses.
+Yet when wealth came and contact with far-flung civilisations followed, they sought to adorn their capital with monumental façades, carving vast funerary monuments directly into the rose-coloured cliffs.

 The Treasury in Petra, Jordan